-- 4.7.1 The occupancy of a track circuit by a train, locomotive or car shall cause the track circuit relay or equivalent to be de-energized. - 4.7.2 The following design principles shall be applied for vital track circuits: - a) Track circuits shall function in a fail-safe manner, such that no failure of any component of the track circuit will result in a hazardous condition or state; - b) The minimum length of a track circuit shall be 100 feet, and shall not be shorter than the minimum track circuit length recommended by the equipment supplier. - c) The Signalling System shall detect any shunt having resistance less than or equal to 0.06Ω located at any point within the track circuit and within the fouling section of turnouts, where applicable.
+- 4.7.1 The occupancy of a track circuit by a train, locomotive or car shall cause the track circuit relay or equivalent to be de-energized. - 4.7.2 The following design principles shall be applied for vital track circuits: - a) Track circuits shall function in a fail-safe manner, such that no failure of any component of the track circuit will result in a hazardous condition or state; - b) The minimum length of a track circuit shall be 120 feet, and shall not be shorter than the minimum track circuit length recommended by the equipment supplier; - c) The track circuit system shall detect any shunt with resistance less than or equal to 0.06Ω located at any point within the track circuit and within the fouling section of turnouts, where applicable; - d) The length of dead sections of the track (i.e., those sections within which a shunt is not detected) shall comply with AREMA C&S Manual and GO Transit Signals and Communications Standards.
+Dead sections are to be kept to a minimum to the greatest possible extent; - e) Bonding of track circuits shall conform to the AREMA C&S Manual and GO Transit Signals & Communications Standards; - f) DC and DC-coded track circuits shall be insulated from all adjoining track circuits and from all non-signalled track;

-- d) The length of dead sections of the track (i.e. those sections within which a shunt is not detected) shall comply to AREMA C&S Manual and GO Transit Signals and Communications Standards.
-Dead sections are to be kept to a minimum to the greatest possible extent. - e) Bonding of track circuits shall conform to the AREMA C&S Manual and GO Transit Signals & Communications Standards. - f) DC and Coded track circuits shall be insulated from all adjoining track circuits and from all non-signaled track. - g) Polarity staggering: - i.
+- g) Polarity staggering: - i.
 When insulated joints are used with polarity-sensitive track circuits, polarity staggering shall be maintained at the insulated joints for track circuits of the same or similar types. - ii.
-For audio frequency track circuits, train detection carrier frequency and modulation rate separation shall be maintained in accordance with the equipment supplier's recommendations. - h) When different types of track circuits are used in proximity to one another, the design shall account for any operational and/or performance differences. - i) Track circuits shall be wired and configured to prevent unintended runaround paths between the source of the detection signal and the receiving end of the track circuit.
-The only viable path between the transmit and receive ends of the track circuit shall be the running rails and associated bonding wires. - j) Track circuits shall detect broken rail conditions for both running rails. - k) Track circuits shall compensate for ballast leakage. - I) Where track circuits are combined using repeaters to aggregate a block, the status of the last repeater track circuit shall be used in the signal control circuit to interpret the occupancy of the block. - m) Fast-release biased-neutral track relays shall be used with DC track circuits.
-Track relays and repeaters are to be mounted at eye level whenever possible for convenience of testing. - n) Multiple-relay fouling circuits shall be used for Over Switch (OS) track circuits on turnouts with power operated switches in accordance with GO Transit Signals & Communications Standards SCP 11 Bonding and Fouling Turnouts.
+For audio frequency track circuits, train detection carrier frequency and modulation rate separation shall be maintained per the equipment supplier's recommendations. - h) When different types of track circuits are used in proximity to one another, the design shall account for any operational and/or performance differences; - Track circuits shall be wired and configured to prevent unintended runaround paths between the source of the detection signal and the receiving end of the track circuit.
+The only viable path between the transmit and receive ends of the track circuit shall be the running rails and associated bonding wires; - j) Track circuits shall detect broken rail conditions for both running rails; - k) Track circuits shall compensate for ballast leakage and shall be designed for 2 ohm ballast, unless otherwise approved by Metrolinx; - Where track circuits are combined using repeaters to aggregate a block, the status of the last repeater track circuit shall be used in the signal control circuit to interpret the occupancy of the block; - m) Regular-release biased-neutral track relays shall be used with DC track circuits.
+Track relays and repeaters are to be mounted at eye level whenever possible for convenience of testing; and - n) Multiple-relay fouling circuits shall be used for Over Switch (OS) track circuits on turnouts with power-operated switches per GO Transit Signals & Communications Standards SCP 11 Bonding and Fouling Turnouts.